Machias, Maine: Church

 The first organized church in Machias and in Washington County was Congregationalist, and dates from September 1782.
 Rev. James Lyon, the first pastor, was a graduate of Princeton College, and came to Machias in 1771; continuing in this service in the east and west villages until his death in 1795.
 He was a man of more than ordinary ability, of deep piety, and an earnest patriot.
 This society still continues, and is said to be one of the largest in the state.
 The other societies are Baptist, Methodist, Universalist and Catholic.
 There is a public library in the village containing about 2,000 volumes.
 All have good church-edifices.
 The village has an excellent high school, with a graded system.
 There are nine public schoolhouses, some of which are superior structures.
 The valuation of estates in 1870 was $978,135.
 In 1880 it was $779,588.
 The population in 1870 was 2,525.
 In 1880 it was 2,203.

 The Massachusetts General Court incorporated Machias as a town on June 23, 1784.
 It first encompassed present-day East Machias, Whitneyville, Machias and Marshfield.
 It was the first town incorporated between the Penobscot and the St. Croix rivers.
 East Machias was set off January 24, 1826; Whitneyville, February 10, 1845; Machiasport, January 24, 1826; and Marshfield, June 30, 1846.

 In the 19th century, it developed into a major railroad center for northern lumber operations.

 The 2004 PBS show, Colonial House, was filmed in the Machiasport area, with scenes in Machias.

 Industry

 In the late nineteenth century, vessels of 600 tons received cargoes within 300 ft of the mills.
 Within the town were eight saw-mills manufacturing long and short lumber, a sash, blind and door factory, one or more ship-yards, an iron foundry and machine-shop, two grainmills, a carding-mill, canned-food factories, carriage-factories, sail-loft, two printing establishments, a tow-boat company, silver mining company, etc. The Machias Savings Bank held, at the beginning of the fiscal year of 1880, in deposits and profits, the sum of $339,708.36.
 The town had a connection with Portland by steamboat-line, and with Bangor and Calais by a line of stages.
 A railroad for freight connecting Machiasport and Whitneyville known as the Palmer & Machiasport Railroad used to pass through the town, but no longer exists.

+Today, Machias is the largest town by population in the southern half of Washington County, and is the commercial center for a large geographic area spanning the easternmost section of Maine's coastline from Bar Harbor to Lubec.
+The town is home to the University of Maine at Machias, once known as the teacher’s college, now a branch campus of the University of Maine at Orono; the headquarters of the Machias Savings Bank (with branches located throughout the state of Maine); the DownEast Community Hospital; and the Washington County court house; as well as several stores, gas stations, and a supermarket.
+Among other establishments, Helen's Restaurant operates in Machias.